-Malia Obama Rejects Modeling Offers, Prefering To Work Behind The Camera
+Malia Obama Rejects Modeling Offers, Preferring To Work Behind The Camera

 — Celeb Carpet (@celebcarpetweb) March 20, 2017

 Malia may not want to model, but she’s still under style watch.
 She makes news at least once a week over what she’s wearing on her way to work heading to Weinstein’s.
-Whether she chose to be a celebrity or not, Malia Obama is famous and people are still curious about what she’s doing.
+Whether she chose to be a celebrity or not, Malia Obama is famous, and people are still curious about what she’s doing.

 [Featured Image by Carolyn Kaster/AP Images]